SakthiAdhavan20/vsd-riscv/Task 4/README.md

-# Task 4 – Functional Simulation of RISC-V
+# Task 4 – Functional Simulation of RISC-V Core

 By making use of **RISC-V Core: Verilog Netlist and Testbench**, perform an experiment of **Functional Simulation** and observe the waveforms.